ENDPOINTS

 Request URL: Configure the method (GET, POST, PUT, PATCH, or DELETE), and the request URL.

-Request Headers: It is possible to add headers to the request, that can be useful for adding authorizations, control caches, configure content type, etc.
+Request Headers: It is possible to add headers to the request, which can be useful for adding authorizations, controlling caches, configuring content type, etc.

-Request Body: The body can be either a custom body with an specific content, or a JSON payload with the information sent by the device.
-In a custom body it is possible to add custom variables, like shown in the email example.
-This way, it is possible to create contents in different formats like XML, SOAP, etc (remember to add the adequate content-type in this case).
+Request Body: The body can be either a custom body with a specific content or a JSON payload with the information sent by the device.
+In a custom body, it is possible to add custom variables, as shown in the email example.
+This way, it is possible to create content in different formats like XML, SOAP, etc (remember to add the adequate content-type in this case).

 The next parameters need to be configured to work with telegram bot: